vikasPrasad05/LEARNskill__website/README.md

 # LEARNskill__website
 ===========================
 This area is to keep code I write a project for all.

-COPYING / LICENSE
+Code present here is under ORBIT. (creating a uniqu websites).

-Code present here is under ORBIT. (create a uniqu website).
+this is learning website for all coders.
 AUTHOR
 vikasPrasad05